 Select the new directory from the drop-down list and click Add.

 The new directory will be added to the bottom of the list of mapped directories.
 You can drag & drop the newly created row to move a directory higher or lower in the order.
 Why is directory order important?

-- In the Directories & groups tab, check Aggregate group memberships across directories.
+- In the Directories & groups tab, check Determine the users' group membership using all directories.
 Learn more.

 - Choose which users within the directory may authenticate against the application.
 Select one of the following:

 - Allow all users within the directory to authenticate against the application: